marcusoftnet/marcusoftnet.github.io/_posts/2007-12-18-displaying-xml-in-webbrowser-control.md

 `''' `

-''' Transforms the XML-string with the sent-in <span id="SPELLING_ERROR_5" class="blsp-spelling-error">XSL-string
+''' Transforms the XML-string with the sent-in XSL-string
 '''